 On August 21, 1831, he and five other slaves killed their master and his family and, joined by about 60 Blacks from neighboring plantations, started a general revolt.
 By August 24, white militiamen and volunteers brought the rebellion under control, but Turner was not captured for another six weeks.

-More than 50 whites were slain during the uprising, and an unknown number of Blacks were lynched in reprisal by white mobs.
+Over 50 whites were slain during the uprising, and an unknown number of Blacks were lynched in reprisal by white mobs.
 After they were tried and convicted, Turner and 15 of his companions were hanged in Jerusalem, VA.

-As a result of Nat Turner's revolt, Southern legislatures imposed stricter control on slaves, and the movement to abolish slavery, which had previously enjoyed some support in the South, became a northern phenomenon.
+As a result of Nat Turner's revolt, Southern legislatures imposed stricter control on slaves, and the movement to abolish slavery, which had previously enjoyed some support in the South, became a Northern phenomenon.

 Black Saga: The African American Experience A Chronology

 by Charles M. Christian